Twometer/Win11OculusFix/README.md

 Download and unpack the zip file from the Releases section, then run the `OculusInjector.exe`.
 A new window (message box) should appear in the taskbar with the Oculus logo.
 Bring it to foreground (unminimize it) and start playing - the lag should be gone.
 When you're done playing, you can close the box with the _Ok_ button.

 Unlike the Oculus debug console, it will not leave any window open on your system after you close the message box.

+### Disclaimer

+This program uses the Windows API to inject a custom DLL into the Oculus server process.
+Your antivirus **may** detect this as a malicious action - if so, this is a false positive.
+The release download is a straight build from the source code you can see in this repository, and it only does what I described above.